 Don’t make picking a blog name harder than it has to be.
 You’ll just waste time that way.

 This might be the easiest part of your start a blog journey so far.

-When I say platform I basically mean the framework your blog’s going to be built on.
+When I say platform I mean the framework your blog is built on.

 I chose WordPress for my blog because I’ve worked in it before as a freelancer.
 I more or less knew my way around already.

 Plus, WordPress has so many plugins to choose from that can make your blog look and function better.

 One thing to know if you’re going with a WordPress blog: there’s a difference between WordPress.org and WordPress.com.

 A WordPress.com blog is self-hosted which means it’s free and your domain name will have WordPress.com at the end.
 If you’re going to blog as a business, you’ll need a WordPress.org domain.